 Dr. Kathy Guthrie

 Kathy L. Guthrie is an associate professor of Higher Education at Florida State University.
-In addition to teaching in the Higher Education Program, Guthrie also serves as the director of the Leadership Learning Research Center and coordinates the Undergraduate Certificate in Leadership Studies, which are both partnerships between the College of Education and the Center for Leadership and Social Change.
-Kathy's research focuses on leadership learning, online teaching and learning, and professional development for Student Affairs professionals specifically in leadership education.
-Guthrie serves on several editorial boards, is associate editor of the New Directions in Student Leadership series and editor of the Contemporary Perspectives in Leadership Learning book series.
+In addition to teaching in the Higher Education Program, Kathy also serves as the director of the Leadership Learning Research Center and coordinates the Undergraduate Certificate in Leadership Studies, which are both partnerships between the College of Education and the Division of Student Affairs.
+Kathy’s research focuses on leadership learning, socially just leadership education, online teaching and learning, and professional development for student affairs professionals specifically in leadership education.
+Kathy has developed and taught both undergraduate and graduate courses in leadership and higher education.
+Kathy has authored/co-authored over 50 refereed journal articles and book chapters, and co-edited 4 issues in the New Directions series.
+She co-authored Operationalizing Culturally Relevant Leadership Learning, Engaging in the Leadership Process: Identity, Capacity, and Efficacy of College Students, and The Role of Leadership Educators: Transforming Leadership and co-edited Shifting the Mindset and Changing the Narrative: Socially Just Leadership Education.
+She has been honored as an ACPA Diamond Honoree and NASPA Pillar of the Profession.
+Guthrie has served on several editorial boards and is currently the associate editor of the New Directions in Student Leadership series.

 Dr. Cindy Kane